-Students register for the full quarter on CAESAR and attendance is expected weekly.
-Study Group sessions are listed on CAESAR below course lecture and discussion sections: ECON 310-SG-1 - Peer-Guided Study Group: Microeconomics I. Feel free to contact Borislava at pgsg@northwestern.edu with any questions.
+Students register for the full quarter on CAESAR, and attendance is expected weekly.
+Study Group sessions are listed on CAESAR below course lecture and discussion sections (when searching for study groups, enter "SG" in the Course Number field in CAESAR to get a complete list of sections).
+Feel free to contact Borislava at pgsg@northwestern.edu with any questions.
 Provided through Academic Support & Learning Advancement.